 Let’s face it.
 The last thing you wish to do is micromanage your staff!
 At the same time, you want to make sure they work according to your policies and company ethos.
 So, how can you keep an eye on their activities?

 If you have an office environment, consider creating an open office space.
-That way, it’s easy to look from afar what your staff are doing.
+That way, it’s easy to look from afar at what your staff are doing.
 For industrial workplaces, consider installing security cameras.
 Especially when workers deal with expensive or volatile materials.

 What to do if the worst happens